Indian soldier commits suicide in IOK

-Srinagar, September 30 (KMS): In occupied Kashmir, an Indian soldier committed suicide by shooting himself with his service rifle inside a camp in Rajouri district, Jammu.
+Srinagar, October 1 (KMS): In occupied Kashmir, an Indian soldier committed suicide by shooting himself with his service rifle in Ganderbal district, today.

-The soldier identified as Ram Charan, posted with the 126th battalion of Border Security Force, was on duty when he fatally shot himself in the neck at Sunderbani BSF Headquarters in the district, last night.

-On hearing the gunshot, his colleagues rushed him to a local hospital where he was declared brought dead.
+The Inspector Guti Lal (No:12070015) of 13 BN Sashastra Seema Bal (SSB) shot himself dead with his service rifle at Dignibal camp in the district on Monday, said an official.

 Recent Comments